 Conservation Easements would restrict use of each site for the life of the Project or the duration of impacts, including reclamation.
 Schnebly Solar proposes to uplift mitigation sites adjacent to, and within, the Project Area to enhance value for wildlife and plant communities and to meet WDFW standards (Table 7.2; Figure 7.1).
 All mitigation sites are on private land and adjacent to Bureau of Land Management parcels.
 A Conservation Easement would be acquired on these lands to ensure the biological integrity of the landscape.
-The Conservation Easements would restrict use of each site for the life of the Project or the duration of impacts, including reclamation.
-The easement would prohibit any rights to construct residential, industrial, or commercial buildings, or grow irrigated crops.
+Conservation Easement would prohibit any rights to construct residential, industrial, or commercial buildings, or grow irrigated crops.
+Conservation Easement would allow grazing at or below current levels and would continue to utilize a seasonal grazing approach.
+Schnebly Solar will work closely with the landowner to ensure livestock grazing practices do not result in a reduction of baseline habitat conditions.
 Schnebly Solar will also work with WDFW to coordinate sagebrush harvest at the Project during the fall season prior to construction to allow for seed propagation to occur in an offsite area.
 Details regarding this effort will be worked out through close collaboration with WDFW in advance of site construction.